-Michigan State University's Institute for Public Policy and Social Research, in conjunction with the Center for Local, State, and Urban Policy at the University of Michigan, sponsoring the Michigan Policy Insiders Panel (MPIP), a regular online survey of state political insiders.
+Michigan State University's Institute for Public Policy and Social Research, in conjunction with the Center for Local, State, and Urban Policy at the University of Michigan, sponsors the Michigan Policy Insiders Panel (MPIP), a regular online survey of state political insiders.
 Our goal is to understand how policymakers learn about state problems, develop political influence, and interact to produce policy solutions.
 The confidential online panel regularly surveys legislators and legislative staff, high-level administrative officials, and interest group leaders and lobbyists.

 Importantly, MPIP can now serve as a basis of comparison for public views ascertained via the State of the State Survey and the Michigan Public Policy Survey, providing data to understand differences in opinions between state-level executives, local officials and the general public.

 Our intent, is always to assess the backgrounds, interconnections, policy views, expectations, and perceptions of Michigan policymakers.
 A portion of each survey round is dedicated to assessing the views of these political and policymaking insiders on public policy issues where we have corresponding views from Michigan citizens.
 A panel survey allows background questions to be asked in the entrance survey, with additional surveys retaining these links to prior information.
 We assess changes in attitudes as the Michigan Legislature pursues policies and as election campaigns progress.
 Those understandings enable analyses of changes in perceptions and opinions in response to real-world political events.
 A panel allows us to ask respondents for predictions of future events that can be used to make crowdsourced forecasts of political outcomes and to assess the forecasting ability of panel members.

 We are delighted to share results, not only for faculty members statewide and nationally, but with policymakers, researchers at all levels and members of the general public.
 We hope you will share your insights and your publications with us.